jensenloke/gitdemo/README.md

-# gitdemo
+ gitdemo i testing
-this is a git demo, i changed it i learning git again...
+this his is a git demo, i changed it i learned git again and again i learning git again...